Select from gallery

 Posters, product labels, takeaway bags, and billboards are great mediums for promoting apps.
 The poster positioning and advantage of downloading the app are other factors that have important roles to play.

 QR Codes on advertising channels make it easy for passers-by to react instantly to an offer or get an app they are interested in.

 Taco Bell and ESPN did a similar joint QR Code campaign to promote Bowl Championship series.
-More than 225,000 taco bell customers scanned the QR Code featured on Taco Bell cups and taco boxes.
+More than 225,000 Taco Bell customers scanned the QR Code featured on Taco Bell cups and boxes.